-- 6.259Note that this assessment considers the likely effects of the policy as a whole.
+- 6.241Note that this assessment considers the likely effects of the policy as a whole.
 Sites GT001-GT004 have planning permission.
-Appraisals of sites GT005 and GT006 are presented in Appendix 6 and summarised in Chapter 5. - 6.260The policy sets out criteria that will apply to proposals for accommodation for Gypsies and Travellers.
-The policy outlines that provision will be made to meet the identified permanent need of 42 pitches by 2038, with approximately 21 of these delivered by 2029.
-The establishment or reestablishment of pitches on vacant plots and/or extension within a number of existing sites, designated through the policy, will be supported.
+An appraisal of site GT005 is presented in Appendix 6 and is summarised in Chapter 5. - 6.242The policy sets out criteria that will apply to proposals for accommodation for Gypsies and Travellers.
+The policy outlines that provision will be made to meet the identified permanent need of 42 pitches by 2038, with a focus on delivering the five year supply through site allocations.
+The establishment or re-establishment of pitches on vacant plots and/or extension within a number of existing sites, designated through the policy, will be supported.
 Development permitted under the policy is to be subject to a condition limiting occupancy to Gypsies and Travellers.
-As such, a significant positive effect is likely in relation to SA objective 2: housing, as the policy will help to ensure that an appropriate level of provision is made for the District's Gypsies and Travellers. - 6.261The policy requires proposals for new sites or pitches/yards to demonstrate that there will be no harm to local amenity and the site is within easy access of a settlement, and has access to key services including schools and healthcare facilities.
-As such, minor positive effects are likely in relation to SA objectives 4: regeneration and social inclusion and 5: health and wellbeing. - 6.262The policy seeks to ensure new development has suitable, safe and convenient access to the highway network, and that there is sufficient space for parking and the safe movement of vehicles.
-As such, a minor positive effect is likely in relation to SA objective 6: transport. - 6.263The policy seeks to locate any new sites primarily within settlement boundaries and requires proposals for new sites outside of settlement boundaries to make effective use of brownfield land; therefore minor positive effects are likely in relation to SA objective 7: land use and soils.
+As such, a significant positive effect is likely in relation to SA objective 2: housing, as the policy will help to ensure that an appropriate level of provision is made for the District's Gypsies and Travellers. - 6.243The policy requires proposals for new sites or pitches/yards to demonstrate that there will be no harm to local amenity and the site is within easy access of a settlement, and has access to key services including schools and healthcare facilities.
+As such, minor positive effects are likely in relation to SA objectives 4: regeneration and social inclusion and 5: health and wellbeing. - 6.244The policy seeks to ensure new development has suitable, safe and convenient access to the highway network, and that there is sufficient space for parking and the safe movement of vehicles.
+As such, a minor positive effect is likely in relation to SA objective 6: transport. - 6.245The policy seeks to locate any new sites primarily within settlement boundaries and requires proposals for new sites outside of settlement boundaries to make effective use of brownfield land; therefore minor positive effects are likely in relation to SA objective 7: land use and soils.
 This is mixed with a significant negative uncertain effect, as some of the sites consist of Grade 3 agricultural land.
 Some sites also lie within Groundwater Source Protection Zones, and therefore significant negative effects are recorded for SA objective 8: Water.